arnau/obsidian-metatable/README.md

 ## Changelog

-- 0.13.1:
-  - Fix custom text for frontmatter links.
-- 0.13.0:
-  - Add `--metatable-member-gap`.
+- 0.14.0
+  - (**breaking**) Restructure markup and use [Solid.js](https://www.solidjs.com/) instead of plain DOM.
+  - (**breaking**) Normalise custom properties.
+See [customising colours and symbols](./docs/customising_colours_and_symbols) for the full list.
-  - Add parts for `summary`, `member`, `set` and `marker`.
+  - Add parts for leaf types (number, boolean, null, ISO date).
-  - Fix preserving filter keys with the same starting substring.
-  - Fix processing tags when the YAML key is capitalised.
+  - Add new [documentation](./docs). **It works as an Obsidian vault**.
-  - Add custom text for wikilinks.
+  - Add sidebar view.
+  - Add experimental "tight" boundary to change styles when the container is smaller than 260px.
+If and when Obsidian has a web renderer with support for [CSS Container Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Container_Queries) this will be reverted.
-- **O.12.0**:
+  - Add Markdown autolinks.
-  - Add warning when the frontmatter is not valid YAML.
-  - Fix preserving the folded frontmatter when in edit mode.

 See the [changelog](./CHANGELOG.md) for the full list of version.
 Or check the [decision log](./docs/decision_log/) for the main design choices.